Why Choose Gravel Over Concrete for Your Hot Tub Base?

 Patio stones

 Patio stones or pavers are a good option for a hot tub base because they provide a solid and level surface.
-They can be laid quite quickly, with little or no experience, in a variety of patterns and can be easily cut to fit around the shape of your hot tub.
+They can be laid quite quickly, with little or no experience, in various patterns and can be easily cut to fit around the shape of your hot tub.

 Crushed stone